SweepCasinos > Casino.click

 Pros

-• KYC upload tool is built into the support widget
+• KYC upload is in the chat window

 Cons